 All the seeds of my writing life were planted in the Bronx, where I created stories and poems, wrote and illustrated my own cartoons, and read piles and piles of books from the Jerome Park Library on Eames Place, near my grandmother’s apartment.
 I still love libraries; I do some of my best writing there.

-An undergraduate degree in Communications, a Masters in Early Childhood Education, and many moves later, I landed in Massachusetts.
-After teaching preschool in Boston, then kindergarten and special education in the public schools of Cambridge, MA, I moved to Cape Cod, continuing to write, teach, and read—children’s books, time-travel stories, poetry, and history.
+In my early 20’s, I landed in Massachusetts.
+After teaching preschool in Boston, then kindergarten and special education in the public schools of Cambridge, MA, I moved to Cape Cod, continuing to write, teach, and read.
+I am now a K-2 Literacy Coach in the Dennis-Yarmouth school district.

 Whether you are a reader or a writer, a student or a teacher, my wish for you is that books and writing bring you joy… every day!
 Thanks for visiting my website.